-Some of the world’s most influential technology companies are taking on the Hollywood establishment on the issue of copyright protection.
-The target is the controversial Digital Millennium Copyright Act (DMCA), now being reconsidered by Congress.
+Some of the world’s most influential technology companies are taking on the Hollywood production studios' issue with copyright protection.
+The target is the Digital Millennium Copyright Act (DMCA), now being reconsidered by Congress.

 The tech companies are forming the Personal Technology Freedom Coalition, a group whose purpose is to coordinate lobbying efforts in opposition — at least initially — to the most controversial section of the DMCA.

-The motion picture/television industry, record labels and many software publishers are fiercely protective of that section of the law, saying that digital rights management, or DRM, systems backed up by the law are necessary to reduce piracy.
+The motion picture/television industry, record labels and many software publishers are fiercely protective of that section of the law, saying that digital rights management (DRM) systems backed up by the law are necessary to reduce piracy.

-One participant in the coalition, who spoke on condition of anonymity to CNet News, said its members already have met with representatives of more than 20 congressional offices.
-Their sales pitch: Beyond harming “fair use” rights, the DMCA also endangers computer research vital to national security.
+One participant in the coalition, who spoke to CNet News anonymously, said its members already have met with representatives of more than 20 congressional offices.
+Their sales pitch: Beyond harming fair use rights, the DMCA also endangers computer research vital to national security.